artprojectgroup/wc-apg-city/readme.txt

 2. Screenshot of WC - APG City.
 Billing and shipping forms.

 == Changelog ==
+= 1.2 =
+* Two new fields have been added to customize texts.
 = 1.1.0.2 =
 * Minor fix.
 = 1.1.0.1 =